DeveloperPaul123/eventbus/README.md

 event_bus::register_handler<event_type>(&event_callback)
 ````

 Where `event_type` is your "event" type (any type!) and `&event_callback` is a reference to a function.
-You can also use a lamba or a class member function* (:construction: curently under construction :construction:).
+You can also use a lamba or a class member function (though it is a bit verbose).

 A more complete example: